 This exchange does not accept any other deposit method than cryptocurrencies, so new crypto investors are restricted from trading here.
 If you are a new crypto investor and you wish to start trading at this exchange, you will have to purchase cryptos from another exchange first and then – as a second step – deposit them here.
 Don’t worry though, you can find a so called “entry-level exchange” simply by using our Exchange Finder tool.

 This exchange has a security score of C-, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is a bit above industry average when it comes to top crypto exchanges.
-The majority of cryptocurrency exchanges in our Cryptocurrency Exchange List actually only receives an F when running the Observatory-test.
+Most exchanges in our Exchange List actually only receives an F when running the Observatory-test.